xezo360hye/YTTY/README.md

 Just run `./start SEARCH REQUEST` in TTY

-*Note: mplayer uses framebuffer in this project so AFAIK it's impossible to use this in graphical terminal (e.g. Konsole)*
+*Note: mplayer uses framebuffer in this project so AFAIK it's impossible to use this in graphical terminal (Konsole e.g.)*

-*Note: running out of project folder is also supported - just specify path to project, like `~/YTTY/start SEARCH`*
+*Note: running out of poject folder is also supported - just specify path to project, like `~/YTTY/start SEARCH`*

 ### Creating command to use this everywhere